-- Install hooks and shelves — The mudroom must be able to accommodate coats, overalls, shoes, and bags.
+- Install hooks and shelves -- The mudroom must be able to accommodate coats, overalls, shoes, and bags.
 To keep everything organized, you would need some sturdy coat hooks and some garage shelving.
 Garage storage is going to be the best ally in your new mudroom.
 Free-standing shelves and wall shelves are welcome, just as long as they can keep the mudroom organized.
 Oh, and while you’re at it, don’t forget to place a bench so you can take off your shoes comfortably.

-- Add hampers or bins — Let your kids throw their dirty clothes in a container that you can easily pick up to your wash area.
+- Add hampers or bins -- Let your kids throw their dirty clothes in a container that you can easily pick up to your wash area.
 This way, you don’t have to deal with scattered laundry in separate rooms.

 - Mount a utility sink for handwashing -- The Centers for Disease Control and Preventionstrongly recommends doing frequent handwashing.
 Hand hygiene part of the country’s response to the pandemic.
 If you have extra budget, you can add a sink to your mudroom.
 If not, you can install an automatic alcohol dispenser to reinforce a safe environment.

-- Place an air purifier — This is optional but it can be an extra step to protect your family if you live in a heavily polluted location.
-According to a CNET article, air purifiers generally filter particulate out of the air effectively — especially if they use a HEPA filter.
+- Place an air purifier -- This is optional but it can be an extra step to protect your family if you live in a heavily polluted location.
+According to a CNET article, air purifiers generally filter particulate out of the air effectively -- especially if they use a HEPA filter.

 The story also noted that HEPA filters are usually more effective with particles larger and smaller than that size.
 Pollen, smoke particulate, and aerosol droplets that can transmit COVID can all be filtered out of the air with such a filter.

-- Choose the right flooring — If your garage already has a tile or concrete flooring, that great news.
+- Choose the right flooring -- If your garage already has a tile or concrete flooring, that great news.
 But if you want to go all out, you can also remodel the area for the mudroom and place some floating that won’t show dirt easily.
 You can also add a fiber mat or a coir mat where everyone can scrape their dirty shoes before coming inside.

 Note to self: Keep everything tidy Now that you have moved the clutter and dirty things in the mudroom, it is still important to keep it clean and orderly.
 With a little bit of rearranging, you can make your in-out entrance functional and aesthetically pleasing.